merelabs/mere-display-app/README.md

 # mere-display-app

-A simple basic user interface for the mere-dispaly-manager.
+A simple basic user interface for the `mere-dispaly-manager`.
 If we want a highly configurable user interface, you can have a look into `mere-display-appex`, which is an extended version you can say.